 800,000 people lose their lives to suicide every year according to world health organization!

-In one of my episodes, I talked about loosing someone to suicide, and the 7 things that her absence taught me.
-1) suicide is closer than you think and the numbers are on the rise 2) watch out for special occasions 3)There are many reasons why someone commits suicide some are hereditary 4)anyone can commit suicide, early immigrants more 5) There are many verbal and non verbal cues to speculate.
-So keep close eye on your loved one 6)when you notice something, Do something about it.
+In one of my episodes, I talked about losing someone to suicide and the seven things that her absence taught me.
+1) suicide is closer than you think, and the numbers are on the rise 2) watch out for special occasions 3)There are many reasons why someone commits suicide some are hereditary 4)anyone can commit suicide, early immigrants more 5) There are many verbal and nonverbal cues to speculate.
+So keep a close eye on your loved one 6)when you notice something, Do something about it.
 Seek professional help for guidance.
 7)Talk about suicide to heal and to reduce the numbers.

-Sometimes when we think about suicide we think of a drug addict, a weak-willed, or recently a celebrity.
+Sometimes when we think about suicide, we think of a drug addict, a weak-willed, or recently a celebrity.
 But if you talk with those who lost someone to suicide, most will tell you how shocked they were by the news!
-As you know already, my friend was a strong woman, she had a great career, with a positive outlook on life.
+As you know already, my friend was a strong woman.
+She had a great career with a positive outlook on life.
 So never assume!
 Never take one's comments lightly!
-Always Always keep a close eye on people close to you and if you see any of the signs, Act!
+Always keep a close eye on people close to you, and if you see any of the signs, Act!

 What are the signs?

-Shockingly, 81% of people who commit suicide tell someone about what they are going to do, and when they will do it .
-Sadly enough more often than not, they were either ignored, weren’t taken seriously, or the individual didn’t know how to deal with the information.
+Shockingly, 81% of people who commit suicide tell someone what they will do and when they will do it.
+Sadly enough, either they weren't taken seriously, or the individual didn't have the tools necessary to deal with the information.

-So first listen carefully.
-Be alarmed when someone talks about having no interest to live, feeling like they are a burden to others or there is no hope for a better future.
-It is always best to seek professional help if someone disclosed such information to you.
-Because you have the ability to save their life!
+So first, listen carefully.
+Be alarmed when someone talks about having no interest in living, feeling like a burden to others, or having no hope for a better future.
+It is always best to seek professional help if someone discloses such information to you because you can save their life!

-Now, If they are not talking, look for major changes in their behavior.
-For example, if they are withdrawing from family and friends’ activities, especially if they were an active participant before. see if they are consuming more alcohol or drugs.
-Giving away valuable possessions.
-Sleeping too little or too much.
-Being aggressive or too fatigued.
-Reading books related to death.
-Posting on social media about death.
-Searching on their computer about the afterlife, writing wills, or dealing with depression.
-Never ever take these signs lightly and always seek professional help.
+If they are not talking, look for significant changes in their behavior.
+For example, if they are withdrawing from family and friends' activities, especially if they were an active participant before.
+See if they are consuming more alcohol or drugs; Giving away valuable possessions; Sleeping too little or too much; Being aggressive or too fatigued; Reading books related to death; Posting on social media about death; Searching on their computer about the afterlife, writing wills, or dealing with depression.
+Never take these signs lightly, and always seek professional help.

 What should you do?

 a.
 Seek professional help.
-It can start from their own physician.
-Sometimes things as small as vitamin D deficiency can have a severe impact on one's mood and sense of wellbeing.
+It can start with the family doctor.
+Sometimes things as small as vitamin D deficiency can severely impact one's mood and sense of well-being.
 So ask about their recent check-up and support them in seeking professional help.
 Go with them if they need to.
-And if they don’t, you seek professional help to find ways to help them.
+And if they don't, you seek professional help to find ways to help them.